signalfx/otelworkshop/docs/apm/workshop-steps/prep.md

 ---

-## Step 3: Review key OpenTelemetry APM concepts
+## Review key OpenTelemetry APM concepts
 -  Moving parts that make APM happen in OpenTelemetry
       - **Application Spans:** OpenTelemetry instrumentation causes spans to be emitted by your applications OpenTelmetry auto-instrumentation (no code changes) for most languages is availabile but you can use any framework/library that emits spans in formats accepted by the Otel Collector i.e zipkin, OpenTracing, or [OpenTelemetry](https://opentelemtry.io).
 The spans are received by the OpenTelemetry Collector which both doubles as an infrastructure metrics collection agent and a telemetry processor.
 The Collector then forwards all telemetry (metrics/traces/logs) to Splunk Observability Cloud.
       - **Instructructure metrics:** Infrastructure metrics are collected by your OpenTelemetry Collector which is observing the application's host or container cluster.
 The infrastructure agent is lightweight, open source, real-time, and designed for microservices, containers, and cloud as well as on premise servers or cloud virtual machines.